mareo1997/MainProjects/Frontend/Session6/Financial Dashboard for Banking Professionals.md

 Allow the user to interactively explore the details of each loan.X

 Budgeting Section:
-Create a budget tracker that allows the user to set budget goals for different expense categories.
-Visualize the budget progress using charts or graphs.X
+Create a budget tracker that allows the user to set budget goals for different expense categories.X Visualize the budget progress using charts or graphs.X

 Account Alerts: